Are Probiotics Good For Cats?

 Author: Dr. Joanna De Klerk

 Probiotics are popular health supplements, which can be taken daily by humans and animals alike.
-Probiotics are live microorganisms that when administered in the correct way, help improve your cat’s health.
-The microorganisms which make up probiotics are friendly bacteria.
-A normal gut is lined with friendly bacteria, known as flora, which helps the body digest food, as well as provide an excellent immune defense.
+Probiotics are live microorganisms that, when administered correctly, help improve your cat’s health.
+The organisms which make up probiotics are friendly bacteria.
+A healthy gut is lined with friendly bacteria, known as flora, which helps the body digest food and provides excellent immune defense.
 Boosting the composition of this flora can have many benefits for your cat.

-Probiotics are excellent at maintaining a normal gut health.
-When your cat has a digestive upset, such as diarrhea, vomiting, or a poor appetite, probiotics can aid in resolving the issue and bring your cat back to full health.
-Disorders which can cause these symptoms include inflammatory bowel disease, eating something rotten, digestive tract infections and even the use of certain drugs.
-Cats also love to groom themselves, which means they are constantly ingesting things from their environment which have ended up on their coat and may not be good for them.
+Probiotics are excellent at maintaining normal gut health.
+When your cat has a digestive upset, such as diarrhea, vomiting, or a poor appetite, probiotics can help resolve the issue and bring your cat back to full health.
+Disorders that can cause these symptoms include inflammatory bowel disease, eating something rotten, digestive tract infections and even the use of certain drugs.
+Cats also love to groom themselves, which means they are constantly ingesting things from their environment, which have ended up on their coat and may not be good for them.

-When the body has a digestive upset, particularly an infection, pathogenic (bad) bacteria overgrow the normal gut flora.
+When the body has a digestive upset, particularly an infection, pathogenic (harmful) bacteria overgrow the normal gut flora.
 These bad bacteria produce more methane gas, causing your cat to feel gassy and uncomfortable.
-They can also cause an immune reaction in the lining of the guts, resulting in it becoming inflamed, leading to a reduction in the ability to absorb nutrients into the blood stream appropriately.
-Probiotics can help to restore normal function to the guts, and outcompete the bad bacteria causing the problem.
+They can also cause an immune reaction in the lining of the guts, resulting in it becoming inflamed, leading to a reduction in the ability to appropriately absorb nutrients into the bloodstream.
+Probiotics can help to restore normal function to the guts and outcompete the bad bacteria causing the problem.

 Recent research has also discovered another function for probiotics; they improve the general immune system too.
-The mechanism by which they do this is still not fully known, however it has been proposed that probiotics increase the effect of white blood cells in the immune system, known as lymphocytes and natural killer cells.
-This is particularly good news for cats who suffer from viruses such as feline immunodeficiency virus (FIV) or feline herpes virus (FHV), as these viruses remain latent in the system and flare up when the immune system is under stress.
+The mechanism by which they do this is still not fully known.
+However, it has been proposed that probiotics increase the effect of white blood cells in the immune system, known as lymphocytes and natural killer cells.
+This is particularly good news for cats who suffer from feline immunodeficiency virus (FIV) or feline herpesvirus (FHV), as these viruses remain latent in the system and flare up when the immune system is under stress.
 The addition of probiotics to a daily diet will help to reduce the number of flare-ups.